psi4/psi4/doc/sphinxman/source/prog_ways_to_add.rst

 the overall calculation can be written in simpler Python code.
 Python is far better suited to management tasks such as directory navigation and retrieval, making it a natural choice for overall calculation layout than C++.
-With the emergence of :numpy:`NumPy <>` as a standard tool for executing almost any mathematical technique efficiently in Python, the transitioning of code from C++ to Python has facilitated a much simpler work flow for prototyping and developing methods: this is detailed in the next section.
+With the emergence of `NumPy <https://numpy.org/>`_ as a standard tool for executing almost any mathematical technique efficiently in Python, the transitioning of code from C++ to Python has facilitated a much simpler work flow for prototyping and developing methods: this is detailed in the next section.